AbuRaihan32/Yummy-food-client-side/README.md

 It is a very helpful site for buying, selling and renting a house.
 Which is set with high security.

 My Website Firebase Live Link is :
-- [@YummyFood-firebase-live-link](https://yummy-food-f714c.web.app/) Click Here For Visit live site.
+- [@YummyFood-firebase-live-link](https://yummy-food-f714c.web.app) Click Here For Visit live site.

 five bullet points features and characteristics:

-    1. password validation: To login here, the password must be longer than six characters and contain an upper case and a lower case.

-    2. protected routes: No user can update profile and view details of our agents and view properties without login;

-    3. Toast: Each process success or failure is indicated with a toast.
+    1. User can add food with donation amount if he wants to while he is logged in.

+    2. Again, the user can request food if he is logged in;

-    4. Update Profile: If a user feels that his information is incorrect after logging in, he can edit it
+    3. After a user has added a food for donation, if he feels that his food needs to be updated, he can do so..

-    5. Buy a home : It's under What Do You Want on the home page.
-Used in house Buys.
-    6. Sale a home : It's under What Do You Want on the home page.
-Used in house sales.
-    7. Rent a home : It's under What Do You Want on the home page.
-Used in house Rents.

-    8. Feedback: Can any user give us their feedback directly.
+    4. After adding the food, the reserve can delete it if he feels that the food should not be served from him

+    5. The user can see his requested dishes in a beautiful table form.
+    6. Here users can do their work safely as their work is secured with tokens.